SAS Week is a joint event with NHS Employers in partnership with the British Medical Association (BMA).

 - View our new specialist grade infographic that highlights the key aspects of the role and experience required as well as the benefits for employing organisations.

-- The BMA is hosting a webinar this evening (5-6pm) on the specialist grade, the value of it to organsiations and how to support SAS doctors.
-The webinar is for SAS doctors and employers.
+- The BMA hosted a webinaron the specialist grade, the value of it to organsiations and how to support SAS doctors.
+This webinar was for SAS doctors and employers.

-- Join the BMA Northern Ireland's webinar this evening (7-8pm), recognising and celebrating SAS doctors: what we can do for you.
+- The BMA Northern Ireland's webinar was on recognising and celebrating SAS doctors: what we can do for you.

 - Read our case study with the Queen Elizabeth Hospital NHS Foundation Trust, that highlights how it looked at ways to invite doctors to apply for the new specialist grade.